 Making sure key business processes and technologies are aligned to an organization’s strategic directions is almost a pre-requisite for survival these days.
 When upgrading those core services, a cloud solution is often in the mix.
 But a move to the cloud can be a risky and disruptive experience.

-In this case, we’ll see how a CFO and her Controller managed a transition to a cloud service to transform the business and supporting operations.
+In this case, we’ll see how a CFO and her Controller managed a transition to a cloud solution to transform the business and supporting operations.
 The project was a resounding success on all fronts.
 How did they achieve that result?
 With the help of some tried and true best practices.

 Thanks to D.M. for the insights on this story.